sdhutchins/pwdgen/README.md

 # pwdgen

-A command-line password generator that allows you to select the length of your password as well as any required character you may want in the password.

-This password generator fits most if not all standard password requirements in that it requires both uppercase and lowercase alphabets, numbers, and at least one non-alphanumeric character.
+A command-line password generator that allows users to customize password length and exclude specific characters.
+This tool ensures generated passwords include at least one lowercase letter, one uppercase letter, one digit, and one special character, adhering to common password policies.

 ## Background

-It's pretty simple.
-I was looking for a way to easily generate passwords for myself.
+The motivation behind `pwdgen` was simple: to develop a convenient method for generating secure, complex passwords.
+In a digital age where security is paramount, having a tool that can quickly create passwords meeting various security standards is invaluable.

 ## Features

-**Customizable Length**: Users can specify the exact length of their password, allowing for the creation of passwords that meet or exceed the security requirements of most systems.
+**Customizable Length**: Users can define the exact length of their password, enabling the creation of passwords that meet the security requirements of different systems.

-**Required Character Inclusion**: `pwdgen` enables the inclusion of at least one user-specified character from `!@#*`.
-This feature allows for the generation of passwords that can comply with specific character requirements of various platforms or systems.
+**Excludable Characters**: `pwdgen` allows users to specify characters they wish to exclude from the password, further customizing the password to meet specific user or system requirements.

-**Comprehensive Character Set**: By default, `pwdgen` generates passwords that contain a mix of uppercase and lowercase letters, numbers, and at least one non-alphanumeric character (!@#*).
-This diverse character set ensures compliance with the majority of standard password requirements, promoting strong password practices.
+**Comprehensive Character Set**: By default, `pwdgen` generates passwords that include a balanced mix of uppercase and lowercase letters, numbers, and special characters.
+This ensures the generation of strong passwords that comply with most password policies.

-**Security Focused**: Utilizing a cryptographically secure pseudorandom number generator, `pwdgen` ensures that each password is unique and resistant to guessing or automated attacks.
+**Security Focused**: Leveraging a cryptographically secure pseudorandom number generator, `pwdgen` guarantees the uniqueness and security of each password, minimizing the risk of password-related security breaches.

+**Verbose Output**: For users interested in the security details of their generated passwords, `pwdgen` offers a verbose option that includes the password entropy in the output, providing insight into the password's strength.

 ## Installation